Edit

 try, catch, finally, and retry statements

-When an exception is thrown, it's first processed through the catch list of the innermost try block.
-If a catch block is found that handles the kind of exception that is being thrown, program control jumps to that catch block.
+When an exception occurs, the system first processes it through the catch list of the innermost try block.
+If the system finds a catch block that handles the kind of exception that occurred, program control jumps to that catch block.
 If the catch list has no block that specifies the exception, the system passes the exception to the catch list of the next-innermost try block.
-The catch statements are processed in the same sequence as they appear in the code.
+The system processes the catch statements in the same sequence as they appear in the code.

 It's a common practice to have the first catch statement handle the Exception::Error enum value.
 One strategy is to have the last catch statement leave the exception type unspecified.
 In this case, the last catch statement handles all exceptions that aren't handled by any earlier catch statement.
 This strategy is appropriate for the outermost try...catch blocks.

-An optional finally clause can be included in try...catch statements.
+You can include an optional finally clause in try...catch statements.
 The semantics of a finally clause are the same as they are in C#.
-The statements in the finally clause are executed when control leaves the try block, either normally or through an exception.
+The system executes the statements in the finally clause when control leaves the try block, either normally or through an exception.

-The retry statement can be written only in a catch block.
+The retry statement can appear only in a catch block.
 The retry statement causes control to jump up to the first line of code in the associated try block.
-The retry statement is used when the cause of the exception can be fixed by the code in the catch block.
+Use the retry statement when the cause of the exception can be fixed by the code in the catch block.
 The retry statement gives the code in the try block another opportunity to succeed.
 The retry statement erases all messages that have been written to the Infolog since program control entered the try block.

 Note